-Green, vibrant streets that are welcoming and safe places to spend time in

-Re-purpose space for people to meet, play, share experiences and come together as a community, including parklets, pocket parks, community gardens or benches/ seating areas.
-S4A Metric 40 Trees and planting to soften and enhance the 'hard' street environment, extend green
+Green, vibrant streets that are welcoming and safe places to spend time in community, including parklets, pocket parks, community gardens or benches/ seating areas.
+S4A Metric 40 Trees and planting to soften and enhance the 'hard' street environment, extend green corridors and connect and onbance the oxisting accesses.